BrightMoon-FFRC037/Literature/Books/Notes For Language Technology and Society.md

 # Terms and Concepts
 ## Terms in Linguistics
-* logogram: s symbol represents a word or phrase.
+* logogram: s symbol represents a word or phrase. concrete nouns and verbs.
 * phonogram: a symbol represents a sound or syllable.
+  * homophonous word, rebus principle
+  * phoneme, acrophonic principle
+* ideogram: mute signs added classificatory elements.
 * morpheme <n.>, smallest unit of meaning similar to word, that word can be divided into.
 * grapheme <n.>, smallest unit of meaning.
   * allograph <n.>, a variant form of grapheme.